yosang/sqlite/readme.md

 # About
-API supporting CRUD operations with SQLite with NodeJS and Express
+API supporting CRUD operations using SQLite with NodeJS and Express

 # Installation